Last Updated on March 14, 2021 by Julia Wilson

 The heart is a part of the circulatory system which is responsible for transporting oxygen around the body.
-It is susceptible to a number of disorders which may be congenital (present at birth) or develop later in life.
+It is susceptible to several disorders that may be congenital (present at birth) or develop later in life.

 The cat’s heart is approximately the size of a plumb.

 The heart is a hollow muscle composed of four chambers, and three layers, the outer (epicardium); the middle (myocardium) and the inner (endocardium), and is enclosed in a sac (pericardium).

 The two sides of the heart are separated by a muscular septum: the right atrium and right ventricle, and the left atrium and left ventricle.
 The upper chambers are the atria, the lower is the ventricle.
 Atria are thin-walled and serve as receiving chambers, ventricles are thick-walled and serve as pumping chambers.